 Import study data from CSV

-If this is the case, you can get help from this article for PC and this article from MAC to make sure your values are separated by commas when you save as CSV.
+If this is the case, you can get help from this article for PC and this article for MAC to make sure your values are separated by commas when you save as CSV.

 Prepare your files for import